-None of the persons who served as members of the Compensation Committee during 2023 was an officer or employee of the Company during 2023 or at any time in the past, nor had reportable transactions with the Company.
+None of the persons who served as members of the Compensation Committee during 2024 was an officer or employee of the Company during 2024 or at any time in the past, nor did any have reportable transactions with the Company.

-During 2023, none of the Company's executive officers served as a member of the Compensation Committee or as a director of another entity, one of whose executive officers served on the Compensation Committee or as a director of the Company.
+During 2024, none of the Company's executive officers served as a member of the Compensation Committee or as a director of another entity, one of whose executive officers served on the Compensation Committee or as a director of the Company.